-Candied Bacon Fig Bruschetta is a simple yet elegant and delicious autumn bruschetta.
+Candied Bacon Fig Toasts are a simple yet elegant and delicious autumn bruschetta.
 It can be easily customized, too.

 Hello, everyone.
 I will apologize right away – it’s been a busy week, so I haven’t had a chance to meet all your delicious creations.
 I will have quite a few (According to Bloglovin’ more like a dozen! lol) recipes to catch up on!
 Thus, I am going to keep it super short today, okay?